If you’re visiting the Gold Coast between June and November, then whale watching should definitely be on your to do list.

 The original and very first whale watching company on the Coast, Whales in Paradise is a great option for all types of whale enthusiasts – be it a budding tourist or curious local.
 Centrally located in Surfers Paradise, they dock and start their trips from nearby Nerang.
 Their 69-person catamaran is the perfect way to get up and close with these magnificent creatures, the “Mahi Mahi” has a very quiet style of engine and being fiberglass, allows acoustical noise in the water to be absorbed, meaning whales are much more likely to come up closer.
 They offer five different times daily to make the trip out onto the water whilst the season is in full swing, and cater for all ages and disabilities.

 SPIRIT OF GOLD COAST WHALE WATCHING

 Spirit of Gold Coast Whale Watching are passionate about the majestic giants of the sea and helping protect and preserve the ocean.
 They have years of experience and members of the crew are marine biologists, so conservation and education are key to their approach.
 You’ll not only get to watch whales breaching and swimming but learn about their life cycles, environment and how we can do our bit to protect them.
 It’s easy to see why they’re so passionate when you experience an up-close encounter with a humpback.

 SEA WORLD WHALE WATCHING

-Subscribe to our email list to receive holiday inspiration & exclusive deals straight to your inbox!
+For more insider insights for your Gold Coast holiday, subscribe to our email list to receive inspiration and exclusive deals straight to your inbox!